 Editing Illustrator files can be fairly simple even if you don’t really know the program but if you find that you don’t have time to learn illustrator, we suggest you have a designer create the files for you.

-What is a raster image?
+what is a raster image?

 Raster Images are made up of pixels.
 Photographs have a bunch of tiny little pixels that form the full picture.
 So when you zoom into a picture or increase the size of an image you can see these pixels and as you increase the size you will start to get a pixelated image.
 The edges of the photo become blurry and the quality of the images decreases.

-So if you are going to create an image in Photoshop make sure it is the size that you need it to be or even bigger.
-If you scale down an image, it won't lose quality, but if you increase an image then you will.
+If you are going to create an image in Photoshop make sure it is the size that you need it to be or even bigger.
+If you scale down an image, it won’t lose quality, but if you increase an image then you will.

 The other issue with rasterized images is that once you export them to a jpg, png, tiff, pdf, they become “flattened” images so they can no longer be edited.
 Sure you can do some photoshop hacks, and overlays if you want to recolor your artwork if it is simple artwork but if you don’t have the original psd file, making changes become extremely difficult or impossible.

 real life scenarios

 You might be wondering how this will effect you.
 Here are some examples so you can get a better understanding.